Spr19CS210/PA4-BoolSAT/README.md

 # PA4-BoolSAT-Start
+Do NOT clone this repository.
+Use the github classroom link provided in the writuep.
 Starter code for PA4.
-See the PA4 writeup in the Writeups repository for the github assignment link.